Edwina, the Dinosaur Who Didn't Know She Was Extinct

+Plot

 In the book, Edwina the dinosaur is well loved by the people of her town due to her acts of kindness.
 However, a boy named Reginald Von Hoobie-Doobie tries to convince everyone that dinosaurs are supposed to be extinct.
 Reginald even argues to Edwina herself that she should be extinct, but he eventually relents.
 In the end, Edwina bakes him a fresh batch of cookies.